ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

 {: #clusters_vpcg2_ui}
 {: ui}

 Create your VPC Kubernetes cluster by using the {{site.data.keyword.cloud_notm}} console.
 Follow the console instructions to make the following cluster configurations.
-To begin creating your cluster, navigate to the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external} and click **Create cluster**.
+To begin creating your cluster, navigate to the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external} and click **Create cluster**.
 {: shortdesc}

 Virtual Private Cloud